codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 helm uninstall example-qa -n qa
 ```

 Note that for this guide all 3 environments are running on the same cluster.
 In a real application you should use a separate cluster for production and never mix production and non-production workloads.
+Also notice that the chart refers to the `latest` tag of the application container which is **NOT** a recommended practice.
+In a real application the chart should specify a specific tag that is versioned.

 ## Basic deployment pipeline for different environments

 Now that we have seen how manual deployment works, let's automate the whole process with Codefresh.
-We will create a pipeline that:
+We [will create a pipeline]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/) that:

 1. Deploys all commits to the `master` branch in the production environment
 1. Deploys all other commits to the staging environment

-IMAGE here
+Here is a commit to master looks like:

+{% include image.html
+lightbox="true"
+file="/images/guides/promotion/production-deployment.png"
+url="/images/guides/promotion/production-deployment.png"
+alt="Production deployment"
+caption="Production deployment"
+max-width="80%"
+%}

 This is a very simple workflow perfect for small teams that follow Continuous Deployment.
 You can use the same pattern in other workflows such as [trunk based development]({{site.baseurl}}/docs/ci-cd-guides/pull-request-branches/#trunk-based-development).